 Demonstrated commitment to achieving diversity in the workforce.

-State of Iowa license in clinical psychology and State of Iowa Certification as Healthcare Service Provider, or eligibility to obtain upon hire.
+State of Iowa license in Clinical Psychology and State of Iowa Certification as Healthcare Service Provider, or eligibility to obtain upon hire.

-Experience managing financial and productivity data and managing budgets
+Experience managing financial and productivity data and managing budgets is highly desirable.

-Previous experience working with electronic patient records systems
+Previous experience working with electronic patient records systems is desirable.

-Previous experience supervising a clinical department and/or staff members within an ambulatory care setting
+Previous experience supervising a clinical department and/or staff members within an ambulatory care setting is desirable.

-Expertise in applied behavior analysis
+Expertise in applied behavior analysis is desirable.